dart-lang/language/working/augmentations/feature-specification.md

     feature uses the public name for that parameter._

-*   There is a primary constructor declaration, and there is an initializing constructor declaration for any other constructor.
+*   There is a primary constructor declaration, and there is an initializing constructor declaration with a different name, and the enclosing declaration is a class or enum declaration.
     _If a class or enum has a primary constructor declaration, that constructor must still be the only initializing constructor, just as specified by the primary-constructors feature.
 That restriction applies to the entire